vszal/us-covid-stats/README.md

 # us-covid-stats
-Web app that presents COVID-19 infection and death counts by U.S. ZipCodes (python, Flask, bootstrap).
+Web app that presents COVID-19 infection and death counts by U.S. county, search interface via ZipCode.
+Written in Python using Flask, javascript, bootstrap CSS.

 Uses the [Mulesoft COVID-19 APIs](https://www.mulesoft.com/exchange/68ef9520-24e9-4cf2-b2f5-620025690913/covid19-data-tracking-api/).
 Note there are some known problems with this API at time of writing.
 For instance, it returns no data for zipcodes in NYC (e.g. 10001, 10005).